Fake blood thinners found in Mexican pharmacies

 Post this image

-...and this text to go with it to LinkedIn, Instagram, Twitter, Facebook, or your email newsletter.
+...with this text to LinkedIn, Instagram, Twitter, Facebook, or your email newsletter.

 Fake blood thinners?
 That's not what you bargained for on your visit to a Mexican pharmacy but it's happening to Americans.
 Watch! https://www.safemedicines.org/2022/04/buying-medicine-in-mexico.html